revaturelabs/interviewquestions/Python/Python-Classes and Objects/Inheritance.md

 </details>

 ---
-16. Predict the output of the following code
+16. Predict the output of the following code.
 ```python3
 class Company():
     def showName(self):